(Last Updated on : 31/01/2019)

 Description of Indian Temple Tree

 ' that means "milky champa".
 From the end of the branch graceful and rose-tinted stalks arise that are fleshy but fragile.
 Each and every funnel-shaped flower of the tree grows up to 5 cm across.
 The flowers have five overlapping petals each.
 They are generally oval with one margin curled under.
 The stamens are deeply inserted in the corollary tube and hence not quite visible clearly.
-The leaves of the Temple Tree are unique.
-They are normally about 30 cm in length and also smooth and narrow.
+The leaves of the Indian Temple Tree are unique and are normally about 30 cm in length and also smooth and narrow.

 Uses of Indian Temple Tree

-It has a numerous usage.
-To counter irritant for rheumatism, people use the milky sap.
+The Indian Temple Tree has numerous uses.
+To counter irritant for rheumatism, people use the milky sap of the tree.
 In conjunction with sandalwood oil and camphor this milky sap is also a cure for itch.
-People of different parts of the world also use the bark of this tree to relieve fever, heal sores and to make plaster in order to reduce tumours.
-If heated, the leaves of the tree can relieve puffiness; and getting together with the flower buds, they can make a febrifuge also.
-The tree doesn't have much timber value, as it is very small.
+People from different parts of the world also use the bark of the Indian Temple Tree to relieve fever, heal sores and to make plaster in order to reduce tumours.
+If heated, the leaves of the tree can relieve puffiness; and getting together with the flower buds, they can make a febrifuge as well.
+The tree does not have much timber value, as it is very small.